Johann, winemaker & his wife Angela, Henschke ambassador

 Justine, marketing & public relations manager

-Justine has a strong history with wine and subsequently food too, through work, travel and study.
-She joined the small winemaking team in the red wine cellar at Henschke through vintages 2007 and 2008.
-Having completed an Advanced Diploma in Arts (Acting) and a Bachelor of Commerce (Marketing), Justine put her skills into practice at radio station Mix 102.3 FM Adelaide, wine retailer Wheeler Cellars in the United Kingdom, the luxury fashion house Chanel in New York and PR firm The Cru Media + Communications in Sydney.
+Justine has a strong background in wine and also in the arts and communications fields, through work, travel and study.
+After joining the small winemaking team at Henschke in vintages 2007 and 2008, and having completed an Advanced Diploma in Arts (Acting) and a Bachelor of Commerce (Marketing), Justine put her skills into practice at the Australian Radio Network, wine retailer Wheeler Cellars in the United Kingdom, luxury fashion house Chanel in New York and PR firm The Cru Media + Communications in Sydney.

-Eager to expand her wine knowledge, Justine graduated from a number of wine qualifications including the Court of Master Sommeliers Introductory Sommelier Certificate and WSET Level 3 Award in Wines and Spirits, before re-joining the family business at the beginning of 2015 in the role of Marketing and Public Relations Manager.
-She also travels interstate and internationally as a Henschke brand ambassador.
+Eager to expand her wine knowledge, Justine graduated from a number of wine qualifications including the WSET Level 3 Award in Wines and Spirits, before re-joining her family’s business in 2015 in the role of Marketing and Public Relations Manager.
+Justine also travels regularly as a Henschke brand ambassador.

-Justine’s wine judging credentials include the 2015/16 and 2018/19 Hot 100 Wines of South Australia.
-She is also a member of a number of committees and boards, including the Australia’s First Families of Wine Marketing Committee and Next Generation Committee, the Eden Valley Riesling Committee and is a national board member of Wine Communicators of Australia.
+Justine’s wine judging credentials include the 2015/16 and 2018/19 Hot 100 Wines of South Australia, the 2019 Royal Melbourne Wine Awards and 2021 Drink Easy Awards.
+Justine is also a board member of Wine Communicators of Australia.